dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 properties of code for a long time, and there are many abstract properties that can now be determined using static analysis.
-If we pick the right properties, we don't need to worry about our ability to label data; static analysis can do that for us, so we can easily scale up and train on thousands of examples generated from scratch.
+If we pick the right properties, we don't need to worry about our ability to label data; static analysis can do that for us, and so we can easily scale up and train on thousands of examples generated from scratch.

-In that spirit, we wanted to start with a simple property that comes up in every programming language, nullability.
+In that spirit, we wanted to start with a simple property that comes up in nearly every programming language, nullability.
 Nullable values are represented differently across languages; as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
 In every